-In one sentence: an HTTP Status Code is the code the website server sends back to the user’s browser when opening a page.
+In one sentence: an HTTP status code is the code the website server sends back to the user’s browser when opening a page.

 This response can be “OK, here you go” or show any issue that either impede the user from seeing the page or delays the page load.
-Let’s look at them in more detail.

 How to identify a response code?

-HTTP Response codes will always begin with a number from 1 to 5, initially presented as 1xx, 2xx, 3xx, 4xx and 5xx.
+HTTP response codes will always begin with a number from 1 to 5, initially presented as 1xx, 2xx, 3xx, 4xx and 5xx.
 Each range of numbers will belong to a server response (basically, a general issue), and will get more detailed depending on the numbers following the first digit.

 You have probably encountered a couple of them when browsing around.
 What about the most hated 404 Not Found?
 Or the baffling 500 Internal Server Error?